MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/reasoning.md

 Request access: [limited access model application](https://aka.ms/OAI/o1access)

-Once access has been granted, you will need to create a deployment for each model.
-If you have an existing `o1-preview` deployment, in-place upgrade is currently not supported, you will need to create a new deployment.
+Once access has been granted, you'll need to create a deployment for each model.
+If you have an existing `o1-preview` deployment, in-place upgrade is currently not supported, you'll need to create a new deployment.

 ### Region availability